Shk-Haseeb/Shk-Haseeb/README.md

 ### About Me

 I am a Master’s student in Data Science who loves working with data to solve real-world problems.
 I enjoy combining machine learning, web development, and data visualization to build projects from start to finish.
-Right now, I am exploring Transformers, Deep Learning, and NLP through my academic coursework.
+Right now, I am exploring Software Architecture and Cloud Development through my academic coursework.
 Outside of classes, I enjoy sports and hiking, and I am also working on a few personal projects.

 #### Take a look at my LinkedIn for a quick overview of my work and academic background!
 ---